MySQL

 Authentication plugin

-MySQL supports different kind of authentication plugins examle
+MySQL supports different authentication plugins, for example:

-If, you don't set it in the CREATE USER command, MySQL will use the default of your server.
-You can set the mysql_native_password as the default by adding below line to my.cnf(Mac, Linux) or to my.ini(Windows)
+If you don't set it in the CREATE USER command, MySQL will use the default of your server.
+You can check what is the default in your server with the command:

 default_authentication_plugin=mysql_native_password